THESHAMIK/Streamlit_Vizualization_ML_1/README.md

 This app allows any user to use this web to play with all possible combination of hyper params to arrive at best possible output/score in ML.
 Here also user can upload any raw data file in this web page & start playing with params to find the optium combination.

+## Model_Performance_Calc.py ==> This web application calculates performance of your ML Model.
+This code is particularly usefrul when you prediction results from machine learning models lying around & now u need to spin up a code to calculate the performance metrics.
+You feed this app with the actual and predicted values and the app produces the performance metrics.
+I will keep adding lot of metrics later or infact use a diff python lib like dabl & D-Tale.
+This app uses logo.png & Y_example.csv which are also attached here.

 ## To execute these programs use :
 pip install -r requirements.txt